Sam Loyd: Reputation

 Loyd is widely acknowledged as one of America's great puzzle writers and popularizers, often mentioned as the greatest.
 Martin Gardner featured Loyd in his August 1957 Mathematical Games column in Scientific American and called him "America's greatest puzzler".
 In 1898, The Strand dubbed him "the prince of puzzlers".
 As a chess problemist, his composing style is distinguished by wit and humour.

 He is also known for lies and self-promotion, however, and he has been criticized on these grounds—Martin Gardner's assessment continues "but also obviously a hustler".
 Canadian puzzler Mel Stover called Loyd "an old reprobate", and Matthew Costello called him "puzzledom's greatest celebrity... popularizer, genius", but also a "huckster" and "fast-talking snake oil salesman".

 He collaborated with puzzler Henry Dudeney for a while, but Dudeney broke off the correspondence and accused Loyd of stealing his puzzles and publishing them under his own name.
 Dudeney despised Loyd so intensely that he equated him with the devil.

-Loyd claimedthat he invented the fifteen tiles in the box and one space puzzle.
+Loyd claimed that he invented the fifteen tiles in the box and one space puzzle.
 The actual inventor was Noyes Chapman, who applied for a patent in March 1880.

-An enthusiast of Tangram puzzles, Loyd popularized them with The Eighth Book Of Tan, a book of seven hundred unique Tangram designs and a fanciful history of the origin of the Tangram, claiming that the puzzle was invented 4,000 years ago by a god named Tan.
+An enthusiast of tangram puzzles, Loyd popularized them with The Eighth Book Of Tan, a book of seven hundred unique tangram designs and a fanciful history of the origin of the tangram, claiming that the puzzle was invented 4,000 years ago by a god named Tan.
 This was presented as true and has been described as "Sam Loyd's Most Successful Hoax".

 Chess problems

 Excelsior problem

 One of his best-known chess problems is the following, called "Excelsior" by Loyd after the poem by Henry Wadsworth Longfellow.
-White is to move and checkmate Black in five moves against any defense:
+White is to move and checkmate Black in five moves against any defense.

 Loyd bet a friend that he could not pick a piece that didn't give mate in the main line, and when it was published in 1861 it was with the stipulation that White mates with "the least likely piece or pawn".